programmfabrik/easydb-documentation/content/technical/types/object/_index.en.md

 - `_acl` and `_private_acl` only exists if the objecttype [table definition](/en/technical/types/schema) has the `acl_table` flag.
 - `_tags` only exists if the objecttype [table definition](/en/technical/types/schema) has the `has_tags` flag.
+  - to add a tag to an object, it is possible to lookup the tag id using the `reference` field of the tag.
+See [Lookups for Tag ID](/en/technical/datamanagement/lookups/#example-lookup-for-tag-id).
 - `_path.<object-type-name>._id` is searchable as Number.
 - `_path._global_object_id` is searchable as NotAnalyzed.